25.3.1 General Guidelines

 4. Isolate the ESI.

 2. Collection employees will only perform the first three steps.
-Instructions for completing these steps will be provided by Counsel in the litigation hold notification e-mail message that is sent to the Service point of contact.
-The message must be forwarded by the Service point of contact to all IRS employees who have been identified as possessing ESI.
+Instructions for completing these steps will be provided by Counsel in the litigation hold notification e-mail message that is sent to the IRS point of contact.
+The message must be forwarded by the IRS point of contact to all IRS employees who have been identified as possessing ESI.

 3. The litigation hold notification e-mail message also serves to identify the types of ESI that may have been created, and to determine whether the ESI is readily accessible.
 If any IRS employees who are identified as possessing ESI are unable to follow the instructions contained in the litigation hold notification e-mail message, they should contact the Counsel attorney who issued the litigation hold notification.